Do collagen supplements work?

 • noticeable benefits to bone density and joint pain

 Professional opinions are mixed.
 But in general, experts agree preliminary results are promising.
-It’s also been in use for centuries.
+It has also been in use for centuries.
 Starting as far back as the first century BCE, Chinese people consumed collagen-rich foods for skin and joint purposes.
-In addition, a large body of evidence supports collagen supplements are safe to use.
+In addition, a large body of evidence supports that collagen supplements are safe to use.
 As with most supplements, more study is needed for definitive efficacy.

 Get affordable health insurance quotes by clicking here.